 In 2002, the Occupational Safety and Health Administration (OSHA) endorsed a five-year voluntary product stewardship program called PSP 2002.
 On May 23, 2007, HTIW Coalition's predecessor, RCFC, and its member companies renewed this voluntary product stewardship agreement with OSHA.
-On April 16, 2012, this agreement was again renewed with PSP 2012, another five year program.
-A new agreement was signed on October 24, 2017.
+On April 16, 2012, this agreement was again renewed with PSP 2012, another five-year program.
+PSP 2017 was signed on October 24, 2017 and again was in place for five years.
+A new five-year agreement was prepared and signed on May 4, 2022.

-This new five-year program, called PSP 2017, continues and builds upon the earlier programs by updating and streamlining the process.
+This new five-year program, called PSP 2022, continues and builds upon the earlier programs.
 The HTIW Coalition PSP is a highly acclaimed, multi-faceted strategic risk management initiative designed specifically to reduce workplace exposures to refractory ceramic fiber (RCF).
-PSP 2017 was developed for use wherever RCF is manufactured, fabricated, installed, or removed as well as in other occupational settings where workers have potential exposure to airborne RCF.
-HTIW Coalition will continue to report its progress on the implementation of PSP 2017 to OSHA annually.
-Although there are no reporting provisions for non-HTIW Coalition member companies, all RCF users are encouraged to adopt the key elements of PSP 2017..
+PSP 2022 was developed for use wherever RCF is manufactured, fabricated, installed, or removed as well as in other occupational settings where workers have potential exposure to airborne RCF.
+HTIW Coalition will continue to report its progress on the implementation of PSP 2022 to OSHA annually.
+Although there are no reporting provisions for non-HTIW Coalition member companies, all RCF users are encouraged to adopt the key elements of PSP 2022.

-The provisions of PSP 2017 are consistent with the 2006 NIOSH Criteria Document for RCF in that OSHA endorses the 0.5 fibers per cubic centimeter NIOSH Recommended Exposure Limit (REL), which is the same as the HTIW Coalition Recommended Exposure Guideline (REG).
+The provisions of PSP 2022 are consistent with the 2006 NIOSH Criteria Document for RCF where NIOSH adopted a Recommended Exposure Limit (REL) of 0.5 fibers per cubic centimeter, which is the same as the HTIW Coalition Recommended Exposure Guideline (REG).